 Fit: Buttons has made a trainer that’s not just cute, but also very trim.
 As a bonus, it doesn’t really look like a cloth diaper, so that gives your toddler the feeling of wearing big kid pants.
 I would say it definitely runs small overall, like Buttons covers do.
 The smallest rise setting is super small; this trainer actually fits my 12 pound, 2 month old Camille (below).
 But I do know there are some really petite learners out there, so this trainer will certainly call to them.

 Mary Kate is 23 pounds and 2 years old.
 She’s wearing it on the largest rise setting, but has some room to grow in the waist.
 I think she’s in the sweet spot for this particular trainer, being a young toddler that’s also not tall or really chunky.

 I was curious to see how it fit on a bigger/older toddler, since some don’t get started (or done) until age 3 or older.
 Ingrid is 34 pounds and a slim 4-year-old.
-At this point, the trainer is way too tight to pull up and down, and the snaps left red marks on her hips.
-Also, it sits way too low on her hips.
-[I will also post pictures next week of the fit on my chunky 3-year-old nephew].
+At this point, the trainer is too tight for her to pull up and down independently, and the snaps leave red marks on her hips.

 I would love to see a “Super” Buttons trainer, like their covers, which offered extended sizing for bigger toddlers.

 Buttons Diapers Website (free shipping over $75)

 Buttons may be releasing their new trainers to participating retailers soon, so be sure to check their Facebook page for news.